CasualPokePlayer/GSE/README.md

 * Volume can be configured within the emulator
 * Volume uses logarithmic scaling, not linear scaling (more in line with how humans perceive loudness)

 [^1]: TASes are created with the [BizHawk](https://github.com/TASEmulators/BizHawk) project, which shares the same Game Boy / Game Boy Color emulation core.
-GSR itself does not have TAS creation capabilities.
+GSE itself does not have TAS creation capabilities.
 [^2]: As of now, Game Boy Advance emulation should not be assumed to be completely accurate to console for speedrunning timing purposes.
 Individual speedrunning communities should decide how to treat emulation for their boards.
 This situation is subject to change.
 [^3]: Linux users might not get an automatically scaled GUI, due to X11 not providing reliable DPI info.
-GUI scaling can be overriden by the GSR_SCALE environment variable.
+GUI scaling can be overriden by the GSE_SCALE environment variable.

 ---
 ## User Requirements

-GSR currently requires one of the following operating systems:
+GSE currently requires one of the following operating systems:
 * Windows 7 SP1+
 * macOS 10.15+
 * Linux (glibc 2.31+ / libstdc++ 3.4.28+)